How to create the CNAME records for free SSL

 Setup your domain name

 Before you can start, you first need to have working nameservers for your domain name.
-The easiest way to do this is to point your domain name to the InfinityFree nameservers, and add the domain name to your hosting account (as an Addon Domain or Parked Domain, or by creating a new hosting account).
+The easiest way to do this is to point your domain name to the InfinityFree nameservers, and add the domain name to your hosting account.
+You can add the domain to your account as an Addon Domain or Parked Domain, or by creating a new hosting account.

 Which values do I need to add?